oliverdantzer/bvex-link/README.md

 ```bash
 ONBOARD_SERVER_IP=onboard.server.ip docker compose -f command-compose.yml up
 ```
+Then navigate to the link (http://localhost/8080) to view the openmct, and interact with the terminal to send commands.

 ### Running onboard server as a daemon
 First build the onboard server service